greatwhite1969/practical-machine-learning/R Markdown.md

 # Clean Data
-The dataset is very large, with 19,622 observations and 160 total columns including the dependent variable classe,name of the subject, and observation number.
+The dataset is very large, with 19,622 observations and 160 total columns including the dependent variable classe, name of the subject, and observation number.
 Many columns were incomplete for all observations.
 The first step was to remove all variables with missing values.
 This removed 67 columns.
 ```
 ## remove variables with at least one NA from training data